Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Multilevel Inheritance

-When a derived class is created from another
+When a derived class is created from another derived class then it is called multi-level inheritance.